Amanda has over a decade's worth of homesteading experience: gardening, canning, butchering chickens, milking cows, and making maple syrup.

 The Dehydrator Shed

-The dehydrator shed was based off of plans I found online for a wood-powered dehydrator.
+The dehydrator shed was based on plans I found online for a wood-powered dehydrator.
 We live in a humid climate where the sun alone is not enough to dry our herbs and veggies.
 A simple solar dehydrator just wouldn’t do the trick.

 We built our drying racks out of old oven racks.
 I use silicon mesh on top to keep whatever is drying from falling through.
 The racks are designed to fold up out of the way when not in use.
 I also hang bundles of herbs from the ceiling to dry.
 This all works rather well.